tabarra/txAdmin/docs/dev-notes.md

 ## Previous bugs
 - [ ] use `ScanResourceRoot()`
     - `ScanResourceRoot('xxx/resources/', (data: object) => {...});`
+    - test if a `while true do end` on a resource manifest would cause tx to hang

 ## Pending Improvements
 - [ ] Settings Page: